-Data collected at each production site on a monthly basis within this field include types of injury and rates of injury, occupational diseases, lost days, absenteeism, and number of work-related fatalities.
-The data collection method used for safety recording is globally made according to safety regulations.
+Data collected at each production site on a monthly basis within this field includes types of injury and rates of injury, occupational diseases, lost days, absenteeism, and number of work-related fatalities.
+The data collection method used for safety recording adheres to safety regulations globally.